Sexual Assault Lawyers Toronto

 Consent to sexual touching will not exist in any of the following situations:

-1. where consent is given by someone else;
+- where consent is given by someone else.

-2. where a person lacks the mental capacity to consent — including someone who is severely intoxicated, unconscious, or suffering from a serious mental illness;
+- where a person lacks the mental capacity to consent.
+This includes someone who is severely intoxicated, unconsciousness, or suffering from a serious mental illness, etc.;

-3. where consent is obtained by abusing a position of trust, power, or authority;
+- where consent is obtaining by abusing a position of trust, power, or authority;

-5. where someone expresses a lack of agreement to continue the sexual activity; or
+- where someone expresses a lack of agreement to continue to engage in the sexual activity; OR

-The age of consent is the age at which someone can legally agree to participate in sexual activity.
-Canada's age of consent laws apply equally in every Province and Territory to all forms of sexual activity, from kissing and fondling to sexual intercourse.
+Canada's age of consent laws apply in every province and territory to all forms of sexual activity, from kissing and fondling to intercourse.

 Consent